Why Most MarTech Implementations Fail (and How to Get Yours Right)

 Builds and configures the technology according to the blueprint, making sure it’s functional, integrated, and optimised for the teams using it.
 Works hand-in-hand with the strategist and architect to stay aligned.

-In most failed MarTech projects we’ve been called in to fix, the missing piece is almost always strategy, with the symptoms typically being the same:
+In most failed MarTech projects we’ve been called in to fix, the missing piece is almost always strategy, with a little bit of architecture, with the symptoms typically being the same:

 Why?
 Because the tech was implemented in isolation, without a deep understanding of:

-Commercial strategy - how the business makes money, where growth comes from, and what role marketing, sales, and service technology play in achieving it.
+Commercial strategy - how the business makes money, where growth comes from, and what role marketing, sales, and service technology plays in achieving it.

 The customer - who they are, how they behave, what motivates them, and what behaviours you’re trying to influence.

-Operational reality - how leads flow, how data is captured, and how teams really work together (or don’t).
+Operational reality - how leads and customers flow, how data is captured, and how teams really work together (or don’t).

 Without this context, even the best platform becomes nothing more than an expensive filing cabinet - full of potential, delivering very little.

-A good platform isn’t defined by the brand on the licence, the size of the price tag or the long list of capabilities.
-Salesforce, HubSpot, Adobe, Braze - any of them can deliver huge value.
+A good platform isn’t defined by the brand on the licence, the size of the price tag or it's long list of capabilities.
+Salesforce, HubSpot, Adobe, Braze - any of them can deliver significant value through their similar capabilities when configured and used correctly.
 The difference lies in how they’re implemented.
 The strongest platform implementations share these qualities:

 Aligned to business objectives